 Frequently asked questions

-Should I also count my own time as labor costs?
+Should I count my own driving time as labor costs?

-What if the quality is much better at the farm?
+What if farm quality is significantly better than wholesale?

-How do I track these costs in my administration?
+How do I track these costs in my food cost system?

 - EU Verordening 852/2004 — Levensmiddelenhygiëne (2004) — Official source